Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 The Paramount and Netflix proposals are often discussed as competing offers.
 In reality, they are competing transaction architectures.

 One proposal acquires the entire enterprise in a single step, exchanging cash for certainty.
-The other requires the company to be taken apart first, then reassembled around a narrower set of assets, using a mix of cash and equity.
+The other requires the company to be taken apart first, then reassembled around a narrower set of assets.

 Price is the opening line.
 Structure is the plot.

+Netflix's January 20, 2026 amendment converting to all-cash consideration demonstrates this principle in action.
+By eliminating the stock component, Netflix removed Paramount's structural critique without changing the valuation.
+The $2.25 per share differential now stands alone as the measure of the competing offers, forcing shareholders to evaluate price against transaction scope and execution risk rather than consideration type.

 In contested situations like this, value only exists if the structure can be executed cleanly, on time, and without unraveling under regulatory or operational pressure.